 REBT practitioners believe there are two categories of cognition: hot and cold.
 Cold cognition refers to the way we initially think about and understand what happens to us, while hot cognitions are evaluations of our cold cognitions (Turner, 2016).

 We don’t have much control over our cold cognitions, as those are formed early on and are generally not consciously understood; however, we can influence how we evaluate those cold cognitions.

 Further, REBT distinguishes between healthy negative emotions (or HNEs) and unhealthy negative emotions (or UNEs).
-HNEs follow from adverse events that we approach with rational beliefs and adaptive behaviors, while UNEs stem from irrational beliefs and maladaptive behaviors (Taylor, 2016).
+HNEs follow from adverse events that we approach with rational beliefs and adaptive behaviors, while UNEs stem from irrational beliefs and maladaptive behaviors (Turner, 2016).
 REBT aims to help clients reduce these irrational beliefs and replace them with rational beliefs.